ethereum/homestead-guide/source/contracts-and-transactions/contracts.rst

       }
     });

 Testing Contracts and Transactions
 ================================================================================

 Often you need to resort to a low level strategy of testing and debugging contracts and transactions.
 This section introduces some debug tools and practices you can use.
 In order to test contracts and transactions without real-word consequences, you best test it on a private blockchain.
 This can be achieved with configuring an alternative network id (select a unique integer) and/or disable peers.
 It is recommended practice that for testing you use an alternative data directory and ports so that you never even accidentally clash with your live running node (assuming that runs using the defaults.
 Starting your ``geth`` with in VM debug mode with profiling and highest logging verbosity level is recommended:

 .. code:: bash

     geth --datadir ~/dapps/testing/00/ --port 30310 --rpcport 8110 --networkid 4567890 --nodiscover --maxpeers 0 --vmdebug --verbosity 6 --pprof --pprofport 6110 console 2>> ~/dapp/testint/00/00.log

 Before you can submit any transactions, you need set up your private test chain.
-See `this section <https://ethereum-homestead.readthedocs.org/en/latest/developing-on-ethereum/test-networks.html>`_.
+See :ref:`test-networks`

 .. code:: js